tekhedd/ResetFlake/README.md

 ## ResetFlake

-An Arduion Sketch that resets a modem or router when the Internet is not reachable, and shows uptime and outage stats as a web page and REST service.
+An Arduino Sketch that resets a modem, router, or other device when the Internet is not reachable, and shows uptime and outage stats as a web page and REST service.